melezhik/chef-plugin/README.md

 # perl-plugin

-run chef-client remotely under Jenkins CI.
+This is jenkins plugin to run chef-client on remote host

+# what it does

+ 1) Connect to remote host with gien ssh login using ssh public-key authentication schema.
+ 2) Run chef-client on this host with chef json file generated from template.

-# fetaures
+# features
 - chef json file generated from custom ERB template
 - ssh public-key authentication schema is used

-# what it does

- 1) Connect to remote host with gien ssh login using ssh public-key authentication schema
- 2) Run chef-client on this host with chef json file generated from template
+- dry run mode

 # interface